 Zoom One

 Before the pandemic, Zoom was a niche communication product.
 Now, it’s a synonym for video chat.
 A lot of schools and colleges opted for Zoom early in the pandemic but found it lacked core teaching features.
-While Zoom One (its integrated product that features chat, phone, whiteboard, and meetings) has done a lot to fill the gaps, schools and colleges may want a more specialist educational product.
+While Zoom One (its integrated product that features chat, phone, whiteboard, and meetings) has done a lot to fill the gaps, schools and colleges may want a more specialized educational product.

 Webex Meetings